 If you had surgery or incurred an injury, your case manager will be in contact with the hospital, physician, and you care facility.
 The case manager will ensure that post surgery or post injury care orders are followed, and medications are dispensed.
 If special equipment or medical supplies are needed, your case manager will coordinate with your physician for delivery.

-Our case managers are the common denominators of everything related to the patient’s healthcare and well-being.
+A Chesterfield senior advocate from Visiting Care Giving Services is the common denominators of everything related to the patient’s healthcare and well-being.
 They will ensure that everyone on the team is kept current on any changes in the patient’s needs.
 Even if the family is away, we provide them with regular updates so that they can have peace of mind.
-Contact us today at (636) 493-9058 for more information.